anytizer/ocunit/FAQ.md

 **Q. My products and categories got deleted when using OCUnit.**

 A. Yes, it will, it does, and it is intended.
-Do NOT run OCUnit in a live database.
+So, please do NOT run OCUnit in a live database.
 It will even overwrite more information.

 You cannot claim for a loss, nor OCUnit guarantees a recovery.
 It is developed voluntarily.